scalar-labs/scalar-kubernetes/docs/ConfigureScalarDB.md

 ### Using Scalar DB Schema Loader

 Scalar DB Schema Loader lets you create or delete a scalar DB schema based on a provided schema file.
-The released versions of `scalar DB schema loader` can be downloaded from [releases] page(https://github.com/scalar-labs/scalardb/releases).
+The released versions of `scalar DB schema loader` can be downloaded from [releases](https://github.com/scalar-labs/scalardb/releases) page.
 It is also possible to deploy it in a docker using a docker image pulled from [Scalar's container registry](https://github.com/orgs/scalar-labs/packages/container/package/scalardb-schema-loader) or building a [docker image](https://github.com/scalar-labs/scalardb/tree/master/schema-loader#docker) from the source.
 A scalar DB schema can be created/deleted using scalar DB schema loader by specifying general cli options in 2 ways, either by passing a configuration file or by passing options directly to the cli in command.